Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 To wrap things up, integrating Stripe Payments securely might seem straightforward at first glance, yet it demands meticulous attention to detail to execute correctly.

-I hope you found this tutorial engaging, and I encourage you to dive into our other {{< external-link link="https://genezio.com/blog/" >}}tutorials{{< /external-link >}} for more in-depth advice and strategies tailored for software engineers. 🥷💻
+I hope you found this tutorial engaging, and I encourage you to dive into our other {{< external-link link="https://deployapps.dev/blog/" >}}tutorials{{< /external-link >}} for more in-depth advice and strategies tailored for software engineers. 🥷💻

 Additionally, I invite you to explore our examples on {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/master/javascript/cron" >}}Github{{< /external-link >}}.

-Start tapping into the potential of the genezio framework and platform to enhance your application's capabilities and enrich your workflows with efficient payment solutions.
+Start tapping into the potential of the DeployApps framework and platform to enhance your application's capabilities and enrich your workflows with efficient payment solutions.